Borys Voznytsky Lviv National Art Gallery: History

-Early Years
+Early years

 The decision to establish a gallery of European art in Lviv was made by the Lviv city magistrates in 1897.
 In 1902, the first exhibits were organized, featuring artwork by contemporary local painters: Malczewski, Matejko, Jan Styka, Feliks Michał Wygrzywalski, and Edward Okuń.

 In late 1906, the city made the decision to purchase the art collection of sugar magnate Jan Jakowicz, from nearby Sytkivtsi (Vinnitsya Oblast).
 Jakowicz's collection, some 2,000 art objects, included some 400 Western European paintings by Rembrandt, Rubens, Van Dyke, and Velasquez, among others from Spain, Italy, and France, and transformed the scope of the city collection from a local gallery into one of national, if not international, significance.
 This was a major purchase, with complex funding and political issues, including the complication that the city council was buying, at that time, across an international border: Sytkivtsi part of the Russian Empire, Lviv part of the Austro-Hungarian Empire.
 The collection was moved--"smuggled"—across the Zbruch River, then the border between Russia and Austria, and installed in the halls of the Lviv Art and Industry Museum..

 The first public exhibit of the Jakowicz collection in Lviv, opening February 14, 1907, is considered to be the beginning of the museum.

 In 1914, the purchase of the palace at 3 Ossolinskikh Street (now Stefanyka Street), and the former property of Lviv University professor, historian and collector Władysław Łoziński, brought the Gallery to a permanent address.

-The newly created museum consolidated earlier donations, and, during WWI, was regarded as a safe haven from the looting occurring in the region.
+The newly created museum consolidated earlier donations, and, during World War I, was regarded as a safe haven from the looting occurring in the region.
 When Russian troops billeted on his estate in Kalnykiv, Bolesław Orzechowicz, a notable collector, asked City Hall to intervene and save his collection.
 It was transferred in 15 horse-carts to Lviv, and, after the war, in 1919, he formally bequeathed it.The Orzechowicz donation included paintings by Matejko, Juliusz Kossak, and Grottger.
 By this time, the collection had sufficient diversity to divide into three departments: Polish art, Western European art, and the Racławice Panorama.

 In the 1920s and 1930s, with the region's continued political instability, accessions in this manner were to continue.

 1938 marked another key year of expansion.
 Wary of the threat of war, local Polish aristocrats began again to deposit their collections with the gallery.
 Leon Piniński and Baron Konstanty Brunytsky/Brunicki made significant donations from their estates during this time.